 Attackers could use an In-House profile to distribute signed application to a potentially unlimited number of devices.
 All this would run under your company name and it could eventually lead to Apple revoking your In-House account.
 However it is very easy to revoke a certificate to remotely break the app on all devices.

-Because of the potentially dangerous nature of In-House profiles we decided to not allow the use of match with enterprise profiles with caution, ensure your git repository is private and use a secure password.
+Because of the potentially dangerous nature of In-House profiles please use match with enterprise profiles with caution, ensure your git repository is private and use a secure password.